webuimaker/quincysland-cms/content/properties/7030-Socorro-Dr.md

     'img/properties/7030-socorro-dr/33313075-19.jpg'
 ]
 ---
-Be the first on your street!
-This .23 acre lot is located in Valle Vista Golf development.
-Don’t let this deal pass you by!

 Mohave County is seeing rising home values as people seek to escape the busy cities and enjoy the crystal clear blue skies - now is the time to invest!

 This property also would make a great home base for exploring the famous RT-66 that starts nearby!